 Insulating Silicone Foam

 In some instances, thermal management or heat management means insulating components from heat.
-Stockwell Elastomerics offers heat reflective foam, which is an insulating silicone foam with a foil facing to help reflect radiant heat (see product RF-120).
+Stockwell Elastomerics offers heat reflective foam, which is an insulating silicone foam with a foil facing to help reflect radiant heat (see RF-120 thermally insulating material).
 In other cases, high temperature silicone foam and silicone sponge rubber materials are used.
 The cell structure of these expanded silicone materials gives them thermally insulating properties.
 Similar to home insulation, the small pockets of stagnant air in the cells inhibit heat transfer.
 UL 94V-0 rated, insulating, silicone foams such as open cell BF-1000 and closed cell HT-800 are commonly specified.
 Their thermal conductivities are 0.06 W/m-K and 0.07 W/m-K respectively and have an upper operating temperature of 392°F (200°C).

 ThermaCool® is a registered trademark of Saint-Gobain.

 P-THERM® is a registered trademark of Polymer Science, Inc.